Women on tour

 With clothing, it's also a case of finding what works for you on trial runs.
 Dew's advice is 'less is more'.
 She prefers lightweight, wickable layers, and always wears cycle mitts to pad her palms.
 Moss says that with a Brooks saddle, she doesn’t need padded shorts, which makes washing easier.

-While some cyclists take an extensive kit with them, others don’t even know how to fix a puncture before setting off.
-Rawles takes ‘a fairly extensive bike kit’, including spokes and cables.
-Though there’s often a bike shop nearby, knowing the basics helps, as does having access to information so you can learn on the job.
+While some cyclists take an extensive kit with them, others don't even know how to fix a puncture before setting off.
+Rawles takes "a fairly extensive bike kit", including spokes and cables.
+Although there's often a bike shop nearby, knowing the basics helps, as does having access to information so you can learn on the job.

 Pit stops and periods

 Pit stops in the countryside can be simple; in urban areas less so.
-There’s the option of asking in cafés, or knocking on doors.
+There's always the option of asking in cafés or knocking on doors, though.

-Periods can be another challenge, especially if you’re away from shops selling sanitary products.
-Chappell recommends carrying a Mooncup, and says stopping for a couple of days is always an option if a period is particularly bad.
+Periods can be another challenge, especially if you're away from shops selling sanitary products.
+Chappell recommends using a mooncup, and says stopping for a couple of days is always an option if a period is particularly bad.